-1. Research a family law issue from start to finish, demonstrating comprehension of family law statutes and cases.
-2. Explain the basic procedures for filing and responding to family law actions.
-3. Draft family law letters, pleadings, and other relevant documents, for both family court and matrimonial matters, using appropriate procedures and complying with required instructions with meticulous attention to detail, demonstrating competence in computer use, online research, and use of appropriate software.
-4. Recognize legal problems, distinguish between relevant and irrelevant information in legal problem situations, apply legal concepts and rules to unfamiliar as well as familiar situations, communicate legal concepts and procedures in written and practical form, and critically analyze other legal information.
-5. Describe and apply both lawyer and paralegal ethics rules in a family law context.
+1. Explain the basic terminology, procedures, and characteristics of wills and estate planning and the appropriate court procedures.
+2. Draft a simple will and other relevant documents, using appropriate procedures and complying with required instructions with meticulous attention to detail, demonstrating competence in computer use, online research, and use of appropriate software.
+3. Recognize legal problems, distinguish between relevant and irrelevant information in legal problem situations, apply legal concepts and rules to unfamiliar as well as familiar situations, communicate legal concepts and procedures in written and practical form, and critically analyze other legal information including closing documents, tax documents, deeds, and title information.
+4. Describe and apply both lawyer and paralegal ethics rule in a wills and estates context.